harmony-one/h/progress/rikako-hatoya.md

+2025-03-08 Sat: Continued strategy analysis on shadow.
+Looking into frequency of rebalancing for top wallets.

 2025-03-07 Fri: Looked into shadow scraper, and investigated if there are ways to calculate rewards from there.
 Continued looking into sickle and strategies logic.

 2025-03-06 Thu: Started researching vfat.io's [sickle-public repo](https://github.com/vfat-io/sickle-public).
 Looked through transaction functions in contracts to understand how they're executing and researched for other similar strategy contracts.